Communications and Community Engagement

 The mission of the DVUSD Communications and Community Engagement Department is to provide information and outstanding customer service to all stakeholders.

-Communications and Community Engagement utilizes a variety of internal and external communication strategies for all stakeholders.
-An effective communications program will combine some or all of the following tools to communicate the intended message to the target audience.
-Below is a list of functions that the Communications Department oversees for the district.WebsitesThe Communications and Community Engagement oversees content and design for this District website, as well as providing support, training, and additional content for the 38 DVUSD school websites.Publications
+Communications and Community Engagement (CCE) utilizes a variety of internal and external communication strategies for all stakeholders.
+Below is a list of functions that the Communications Department oversees for the District.WebsitesCCE oversees content and design for this District website, as well as providing support, training, and additional content for the 38 DVUSD school websites.Publications

 Social media is here to stay and Deer Valley is taking advantage of this new way to communicate by maintaining a Facebook page and a Twitter account.
-Like us on Facebook or receive tweets from Twitter (text follow DVUSD to 40404) updating you on district news.
+Like us on Facebook or receive tweets from Twitter for uplifting and important district and school news.
 Don’t attend board meetings?
-Receive “play-by-play” postings of budget, salaries, new principals, under enrolled schools and much more!Video
+Read postings about budget, programs, new principals, and more!Video

 Electronic communications adds a powerful new channel that can result in far more meaningful communications tailored to the nature of your particular audience.
 The district interacts with its various stakeholders differently - employees, board members, customers, partners and others - depending upon the nature of the message.Marketing